Collegiate Church of Sainte-Gertrude

 Make the most of your visit to Nivelles by strolling through the picturesque streets of the Saint-Jacques district.
 This is the former district of the pilgrims of Compostela and then of the brewers.

 The patron saint of Nivelles is also honoured during the Tour Sainte-Gertrude.
-Other events take place in or in front of the Collegiate Church: the Aclot carnival (the largest in Walloon Brabant), carillon concerts, the Nivelles agricultural fair, Nivelles Village and many flea markets during the summer.
+Other events take place in or in front of the Collegiate Church: the Aclot carnival (the largest in Walloon Brabant), carillon concerts, the Nivelles agricultural fair and many flea markets during the summer.